Decoding Dynamic Visual Experience from Calcium Imaging via Cell-Pattern-Aware Pretraining: Results

-A key advantage of our framework is its ability to enable stable model scaling, a critical property for building more powerful decoders.
-While models trained from scratch (gray) and those pretrained on only unpredictable neurons (cyan) exhibit erratic or flat scaling, our main approach (red) unlocks consistent performance gains as model capacity increases.
-This demonstrates that a well-designed pre-training strategy is a prerequisite for effective scaling.
+A key advantage of our framework is its ability to enable stable model scaling, a critical property for building more powerful decoders. {To quantify this, we performed a bootstrap regression analysis ($N=10,000$).} While models trained from scratch (gray) and those pretrained on only unpredictable neurons (cyan) exhibit erratic or flat scaling {(slopes $\approx$ 0.005--0.013)}, our main approach (red) unlocks consistent performance gains as model capacity increases, {achieving a statistically significant positive slope (0.018, $p < 0.01$).
+This represents a $\sim$40\% steeper scaling trajectory compared to the from-scratch baseline.} This demonstrates that a well-designed pre-training strategy is a prerequisite for effective scaling.

 Furthermore, comparing pre-training data mixtures reveals what constitutes a good pre-training set.
-The model pretrained on mixed predictable and unpredictable neurons (orange) excels at smaller scales but fails to improve at larger capacities.
-This suggests that the quality, not merely the quantity, of pre-training data is the critical factor for scalability.
-We hypothesize the noisy signal from unpredictable neurons acts as a bottleneck, hindering the learning of a robust, scalable representation.
+The model pretrained on mixed predictable and unpredictable neurons (yellow) excels at smaller scales but fails to improve at larger capacities {(slope=0.006)}.
+This suggests that the quality, not merely the quantity, of pre-training data is the key determinant for scalability.
+In our view, the noisy signals from unpredictable neurons function as an information bottleneck, limiting the formation of a robust and smoothly scalable representation.
 Conversely, pre-training on the "clean" signal from predictable neurons (red) builds a superior foundation that larger models can exploit, leading to significant performance gains.
 This successful scaling is corroborated by the general decrease in validation loss during the pre-training stage, as shown in Figure~\ref{fig:scalability_plot}b.